Plant, Shrub & Tree Watering Guidelines

 Many factors play a role in how much water each specific plant needs.
 These factors include, but are not limited to: plant variety, temperature, humidity, wind, soil type, and soil condition.
 Too much water and your plants root zone stays saturated and can no longer take up oxygen.
 The plant will slowly die.
 However, if you do not water adequately, the plant will begin wilting and eventually expire.
 A general guideline for new plants is:

-- Trees: Once every two weeks, two inches of water
+- Trees: Once every two weeks, five to seven gallons

-- Shrubs: Once a week, one inch of water
+- Shrubs: Once a week, three to five gallons

-- Perennials: Once a week initially, finger test biweekly
+- Perennials: Once a week initially, one gallon

 These are general guidelines for watering and we suggest that prior to watering new plants check for soil saturation levels.
 If the root zone and surrounding soil is wet, let dry out before watering again.